Updated August 31, 2020

 One big bonus to this feature: people prefer to communicate in different ways, and chances are you have a mix of introverts and extroverts on your team.
 The more options you can provide for employee input, the more engaged they might be.
 And engaged employees stick around, saving you time and money.

-4. Meeting recording
+4. Video conference recording

 “Today’s video call was great.
 Too bad you missed it!”

 Say goodbye to meeting FOMO with the option to record and archive your video conferences.
 This lets you get more mileage out of dynamic presentations and keep your out-of-office team members—salespeople on the road, for example—in the loop.
 These recordings could also come in handy when it’s time to onboard new employees, especially at a distance.
+As opposed to purchasing a separate video conference recording software, look for a tool that has this built in.

 5. File sharing and storage